 late 13c., "affected with periodic insanity dependent on the changes of the moon," from Old French lunatique "insane," or directly from Late Latin lunaticus "moon-struck," from Latin luna "moon" (see luna).

 Compare Old English monseoc "lunatic," literally "moon-sick;" Middle High German lune "humor, temper, mood, whim, fancy" (German Laune), from Latin luna.
 Compare also New Testament Greek selēniazomai "be epileptic," from selēnē "moon."
-Lunatic fringe (1913) apparently was coined by U.S. politician Theodore Roosevelt.
+Lunatic fringe (1913) was popularized and apparently coined by U.S. politician Theodore Roosevelt.

 Then, among the wise and high-minded people who in self-respecting and genuine fashion strive earnestly for peace, there are foolish fanatics always to be found in such a movement and always discrediting it — the men who form the lunatic fringe in all reform movements.
 [Theodore Roosevelt, autobiography, 1913].

 Earlier it was a term for a type of hairstyle worn over the forehead (1877).
-Lunatic soup (1918) was slang for "alcoholic drink" or in reference to drinking several different alcoholic drinks together.
+Lunatic soup (1918) was slang for "alcoholic drink" or several different alcoholic drinks drunk together.